Privacy Policy

 12. Data retention

-We keep personal data only for as long as reasonably necessary for the purpose for which it was collected, including to:
+We keep personal data only for as long as reasonably necessary for the purposes for which it was collected, including to provide our website and services, maintain appropriate business and compliance records, resolve complaints or disputes, and meet legal, regulatory or accounting requirements.

 13. Your data protection rights